Chad-Sorensen/CrevoResources/Drivetrains.md

 **H-Drive**
 This drivetrain is essentially a tank drive with an omni-wheel in the middle, perpendicular to the rest of the wheels (it should be noted that all wheels are omni).
 This center wheel is used to allow the robot to strafe.
 Due to the drivetrain consisting of all omni wheels, it has no pushing power.

+**Mechanum** Most common omni directional drive train, uses 4 Mechanum wheels, one in each corner of the bot, and each wheels has rollers on 45 degree angles, when spun the correct way cuases the robot to strafe

 **Butterfly Drive**
 A general term for any drivetrain that switches between two different modes.
 A common configuration is tank and H.